Edgar Allan Poe National Historic Site: Home's history

 The Historic Site is the only one of Poe's Philadelphia homes still standing and is located in the historical Spring Garden district on the northern edge of Philadelphia.

 Poe rented the house early in 1843 and is believed to have lived there for about a year or less along with his wife Virginia and his aunt/mother-in-law Maria Clemm.
 It is uncertain when the family moved into the home, which was then at the corner of Seventh Street and Brandywine Alley (no longer extant) though believed to be some time before June.
 In a letter to James Russell Lowell dated June 20, 1843, Poe invites Lowell to visit him: "My address is 234 North Seventh St., above Spring Garden, West Side."
 The neighborhood was then predominantly made up of Quakers.
 Speculation as to which stories and poems were written in this home are unprovable, but suggestions include "A Tale of the Ragged Mountains", "The Balloon-Hoax", and "Eulalie".

 Maria Clemm, Poe's mother-in-law and aunt, maintained the home for the small family.
 A neighbor later recalled: "Mrs. Clemm was always busy.
 I have seen her mornings clearing the front yard, washing the windows and the stoop, and even white-washing the palings.
 You would notice how clean and orderly everything looks."
 A visitor referred to the home as little more than a lean-to.
 Poe occasionally had difficulty paying rent, though the landlord, a plumber, was tolerant of this.
 The family moved out the first week in April 1844 and made their way to New York.
 The family's decision to move out of the home may have been prompted by Virginia's health, as she was struggling with tuberculosis.

 Several families lived in the home after Poe until it was purchased by Richard Gimbel, son of the founder of Gimbels department store, in 1933.
 A fan of Poe, he refurbished the home and opened it as a museum.
 In his will, he left the property to the city of Philadelphia.

-The National Park Service began overseeing the property in 1978, reopening the home in 1980.
+It was designated a National Historic Landmark in 1962.
+The National Park Service began overseeing the property in 1978, reopening the home to the public in 1980.